mulle-sde/mulle-sde.github.io/index.md

 * if you just use the stable tools (see below): YES
 * if you generally need a lot of help to get your things together:NO

+## The snags

-Otherwise the whole thing is not badly documented, but there are snags.
+The whole thing is not badly documented.
+There is even a [Wiki](https://github.com/mulle-sde/mulle-sde/wiki) with quite a bit of content.
+But there are snags.

 1. The project is still fairly unstable.
 I seem to keep rewriting stuff.
 Some areas are stable, but some areas aren't.
 2. There isn't a proper usage for every command yet.
 Some of the usages are already outdated.